i2bc/ORFmine/docs/orfmine_installation_ori.md

 ## Installation Options

 ORFmine can be installed in several ways.
 Choose the option that best suits your needs:
-It will install the last version of orfmine (3.0.2)

 ### Option 1 : From Pypi (Recommanded):